 We work hard to maintain a safe and robust platform.
 If you believe you have discovered a vulnerability, we ask that you disclose it to us in a responsible manner.
 Sharing vulnerabilities publicly puts our entire user base at risk, so we urge you to keep issues private until we have had a chance to fix the issue.

 Please report it immediately to us by emailing firstname.lastname@example.org and we will take swift action.
 If you disclose the vulnerability in a responsible manner, we will pay you a reasonable cash reward in recognition of your efforts in security research.
 We will not pay rewards for denial of service attacks or other deliberate disruption of our service.

-With the LotusPay API, you can seamlessly integrate our payments solution with your application.
+Our powerful REST APIs enable you to seamlessly integrate our product with your web or mobile application.
 We provide you with an API key which is used for authenticated communications between our system and your system.
-Your developers can easily create powerful integrations with LotusPay and use our webhooks to pull any information into your application, and push instructions to us to create, modify and cancel customers, plans, subscriptions and payments.
+Your developers can easily create powerful integrations with LotusPay and use our webhooks to pull any information into your application, and push instructions to us to create, modify and cancel objects such as customers, bank accounts, eMandates, subscriptions and payments.

 Get in touch with us and we will share the documentation with you.

 Yes, get in touch with us and we will set it up for you.

 Yes, but only with LotusPay Pro.
 With Pro, you’re able to design your own payment pages and you can host them directly on your website.